The Winchester Discovery Centre, Jewry Street, Winchester, Hampshire, SO23 8SB

 Using contemporaneous accounts, Historian Rebecca Rideal tells the story of the regicide of Charles I.

 Rebecca Rideal is a specialist factual television producer and writer, whose credits include: Adventurers’ Guide to Britain, Bloody Tales of the Tower, and the triple Emmy award winning series David Attenborough’s First Life.
-She runs the online history magazine, The History Vault.
 She is the author of 1666: PLAGUE, WAR AND HELLFIRE (UK: John Murray, US: Thomas Dunne Books) and has written extensively for the press, including the Guardian, New Statesman, and BBC History Magazine.
 Rebecca is the co-founder of HistFest, a brand new festival that aims to entertain and educate.

 Saturday 21 September: Talk starts promptly at 1430